While you're looking for the perfect bird, here are some questions you can go through as a checklist:

 Visit your new family member in their own home!

-Visit your prospective new house mate but do so in its own home, be wary of sellers who offer to meet you outside their homes!
-A bird should always be seen its own home environment.
+Visit your prospective new housemate but do so in their own home, be wary of sellers who offer to meet you outside their homes!
+A bird should always be seen in its own home environment.

 Check the temperament and health of the bird.